 Providing a service that is safe for our guests and volunteers and staff has and continues to be our number one priority and we take our responsibilities in this area very seriously.

-Whether you are a guest staying with Nightstop, or a prospective or current volunteer Host you would of course want to know how we are managing this with regard to Covid-19.
+Whether you are a guest staying with Nightstop, or a prospective or current volunteer Host you would of course want to know how we are managing the service with regards to Covid-19.

 In light of the current pandemic we have carried out full-risk assessments and adapted what we do accordingly to make our service as Covid-19 safe as possible.
 The key changes to our service are:

 Consecutive night stays

 - We are currently arranging placements that last for as many nights in a row as possible meaning less moving from house to house

 - Where possible we will offer the opportunity to stay with a host during the day making it possible to reduce the amount of contact with others whilst ‘out and about’